 Meet our team

-Our purpose & kaupapa: Enabling whānau with the skills and knowledge to take greater control of their own futures
+We empower whānau with skills, mentoring, social support, and community services to take greater control of their own futures.

 .png)